godiard/help-activity/source/browse.rst

 .. image :: ../images/Browse_-_Google_Map.png

-If you live in an area that is adequately mapped by Google Maps, you can ask students to use the "Get directions" tool on the page to see how they can go from one place to another.
+If you live in an area that is mapped by Google Maps, you can ask students to use the "Get directions" tool on the page to see how they can go from one place to another.
 The directions tool can also teach students a sense of distance by showing how far two places are from each other.
 Example, how far do they travel every day for school (Given that sense of distance, how far and how long will it take to get to the nearest city or town)?

 Extending Browse
 ----------------